danfuzz/samizdat/doc/samizdat-0/library-boolean.md

 The major order is by type &mdash; `int < string < list < map < token < uniqlet` &mdash; and minor order is type-dependant.

-* Ints order by integer value.
+* Ints order by integer value, low to high.

 * Lists and strings order by pairwise corresponding-element comparison, with a strict prefix always ordering before its